Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.

-Now that you know the best time to buy, you might be wondering which area in Texas is the best place to call home.
-Here are five of the top-rated neighborhoods in Texas that you should explore before buying.
+After learning more about the best time to buy, you might be wondering which area in Texas is the best place to call home.
+Here are five of the top-rated neighborhoods in Texas you can explore before buying.

 1. Canyon Creek South

-This popular suburb in Richardson, Texas is home to 4k residents and is rated the number one place to live in the Lone Star State.
-With A+ school systems, access to a good selection of restaurants and bars, and great parks and outdoor amenities for families, this suburb is the perfect place to call home.
+This popular suburb in Richardson, Texas, is home to 4,000 residents and is rated the number one place to live in the Lone Star State.
+With A+ school systems, access to a good selection of restaurants and bars, and great parks and outdoor amenities for families, this suburb is a prime place to call home.

 2. Wilshire Heights

-This small urban neighborhood in Dallas is an excellent place to reside, with just under 2k residents.
-Public schools are good, access to restaurants and nightlife is top-notch, and this area is home to many young professionals and families with children.
+This small urban neighborhood in Dallas has just under 2,000 residents.
+Public schools are good, access to restaurants and nightlife is top-notch, and the area is home to many young professionals and families with children.

 4. White Rock Valley

-Another neighborhood in Dallas, this suburb is home to just shy of 9k Texans and has good public schooling.
-Many families and retirees live here, enjoying the good mix of restaurants, coffee houses, and parks.
+Another neighborhood in Dallas, this suburb is home to just shy of 9,000 Texans and has good public schooling.
+Many families and retirees live here, enjoying a good mix of restaurants, coffee houses, and parks.

 5. Owens Park

-Nestled in Richardson, Texas, this suburban neighborhood boasts excellent public schools and is home to just over 1k Texans.
-Residents have good access to restaurants, nightlife, coffee houses, and parks, and are a mix of families and young professionals.
+Nestled in Richardson, Texas, this suburban neighborhood boasts excellent public schools and is home to just over 1,000 Texans.
+Residents have good access to restaurants, nightlife, coffee houses, and parks and are a mix of families and young professionals.

-Now that you know where and when to buy a home in the Lone Star State, you want to find some helpful real estate tactics to help you minimize the overall price you pay for your new home.
-These four methods will help you save the most amount of money during the buying process.
+In addition to knowing when and where to buy a home in the Lone Star State, it's important to follow a plan to minimize the overall price of your new home.
+These four methods can help you save during the buying process.

 There’s no better way to maximize savings than by partnering with a local real estate agent.
-Agents understand local markets inside and out and can provide valuable insights during the buying process.
-Agents can make even make specific recommendations on the best streets to live and can offer great tactics for getting the best price on your home.
+A knowledgeable Texas realtor understands your local market and can provide valuable insight during the buying process.
+They can even make specific recommendations on the best neighborhoods to find your dream home and the best time to buy a house in Texas.

-Every buyer has different needs and wants when it comes to finding the perfect home.
-Working with an agent is the best way to ensure the homes you view check off all of your required boxes, so you don’t waste your time falling in love with a place that won’t quite work.
-You agent can even create a search to email these homes directly to you, so you can browse at your convenience.
+Every buyer has different needs and wants when it comes to finding the right home.
+Make sure your agent knows what you're looking for.
+They can ensure the homes you view check off all of your required boxes.
+This way, you don’t waste time on places that don’t work for you.

 Unless you plan to buy your home with cash, you'll need to apply for a mortgage.
-For most home buyers in Texas, interest rates are among the biggest factors when choosing a lender.
-Doing a little upfront research and comparing options to find the best rates could save you tens of thousands of dollars over the life of your loan.
+For most home buyers in Texas, interest rate is one of the biggest factors when choosing a lender.
+Doing some upfront research and comparing options to find the best rate could save you tens of thousands of dollars over the life of your loan.